dedis/cothority/byzcoin/Contracts.md

 A contract can spawn new instances that are tied to another contract type.
 All instances are stored in the global state of ByzCoin.
 Every instance points to exactly one contract.
 An easy interpretation is to think of a contract as a class and the instance as an object instantiated from that class.
-Or, in Go, as the instance being the values of the `struct` and the contract being all methods defined on that `struct`.

 ## Authorizations